f5devcentral/n1_nim_template_examples/README.md

 ## Example Usage (eg. to put all HTTP templates into one archived file)

-1. Go to the  directory contianing the template folders:
+1. Go to the  directory containing the template folders:

 > cd http/